 Plugins available for – Internet Explorer (<8).

-In conclusion, Canvas element has gained a lot of notice from developers.
+In conclusion, the Canvas element has gained a lot of notice from developers.
 Its easy integration into any website and usability as a widely used image element are the key factors.
-With the cool things that Canvas provides, it is definitely the next gen animation tool for the web.
+With the cool things that Canvas provides, it is definitely the next-gen animation tool for the web.

 Protip – try creating a game using the Canvas element, working around the various roadblocks on the way and thus getting a better understanding of the intricacies.